ooigooig/portfolio/_projects/1ros_project.md

 category: study
 giscus_comments: true
 ---
-What I do: When I first joined the company, a new project was initiated based on a ROS competition car.
+**What I do**: When I first joined the company, a new project was initiated based on a ROS competition car.
 My work involved debugging the integration of hardware and software for the car, as well as writing tutorials for the ROS-based car.

     ---
     I can list some features of the ROS car: